frkyz07/AppiumProject/README.md

-# Contact Manager Apk
+# PatikaAppium Apk Test Final Project

 ## End to End Testing

-### About the ContactManager.apk
+### About the PatikaAppium.apk

-    In this projcet i try to do end to end testing with a mobile application and i use the contact manager apk.
+    In this projcet i try to do end to end testing with a mobile application and i use the patikaappium apk.
-    In this apk allows to save our contacts in our desired target account.
-    And i try to test every possible scenario with this apk.
+    In this apk allows to create customers, check existing customers and update customer informations In this app i wrote 5 test cases for this apk.

 ### Used Technologies